The Linq: The Linq (2014–present)

 Project Linq was eventually finished as The Linq Promenade, opening in December 2013.
 On July 1, 2014, Caesars announced that it would rename the Quad as The Linq Hotel & Casino, matching the new promenade.
 Jon Gray, the general manager for the promenade, said the change would provide a "complete, seamless experience.
 The new name clears up any confusion.
 It's all Linq."

 The name change took place on October 30, 2014, and was accompanied by a $223 million renovation.
 The hotel rooms were remodeled, and the resort's interior was brightened and opened up more for a spacious appearance.
 The hotel-casino was modernized and designed to target a millennial demographic.
 The property featured self-check in, while touchscreens allowed guests to make reservations for restaurants and entertainment.
 Outlets for cellphones and laptops were added throughout the property, and digital televisions in the hotel rooms were used to order room service.

 A bar and lounge area known as 3535 – referencing the resort's address – was added in the hotel lobby.
 It was among several other bars in the casino.
 Final renovations – including a new spa, fitness center, two new pools, and event space – were completed in July 2015.
 A year later, the Linq started offering 12 hotel rooms with bunk beds, being the only Strip property to offer such a feature.
 The hotel also rented board games to guests.

 The Linq opened a technologically advanced, 11000 sqft sportsbook, The Book, on September 6, 2018.
 It is a reimagined version of the traditional sportsbook concept.
 In addition to sports betting, patrons can also order food from the resort's restaurants and can play sports video games in The Book.
 It is divided into 12 rentable areas known as Fan Caves, each one including TVs, an Xbox One game console, and virtual reality headsets.
 The Book also features a self-serve beer wall and a food truck; the latter was added due to popular demand by millennials.
 The food menu and sports betting are accessed through tablet computers.
 Caesars intended for The Book to serve as a testing ground for new concepts, which could potentially be implemented at its other properties to attract millennials.

 By 2019, the casino included a video game arcade, and three-dimensional LED sculptures that react as people walk by.
 In 2019, ESPN announced that it would construct a new Las Vegas studio at The Linq, as part of its partnership with Caesars Entertainment to provide sports betting information.
 The 6000 sqft studio began operations in 2020, producing digital content related to sports betting, as well as its television program Daily Wager and segments for other programs.
+The studio closed in 2023 after ESPN signed with competitor Penn Entertainment on its ESPN Bet service, with Daily Wager (which was retitled ESPN Bet Live as part of the agreement) moving back to ESPN's main studio in Bristol, Connecticut.

 The Linq includes a 33890 sqft casino and 2,250 rooms.